elixir-lang/elixir/lib/elixir/pages/getting-started/alias-require-and-import.md

-# alias, require, and import
+# alias, require, import and use

 In order to facilitate software reuse, Elixir provides three directives (`alias`, `require` and `import`) plus a macro called `use` summarized below: